nehirakdag/Drumduino/README.md

 ![Alt text](https://github.com/nehirakdag/Drumduino/blob/master/Images/Kit.jpg)

 ##Overview
 In essence, an Arduino sketch is used to receive and process any impact received on the six pads.
 This data is sent to Max/MSP and converted to MIDI notes that can be outputted via the AU DLS Synth or be further processed for many interesting applications!
+Drumduino can be played with just about any object, not necessarily drum sticks.
+Its tuning implementation makes it possible for the user play the pads with their hands as if they are percussion instruments, with drumsticks and brushes, or many other creative ways.
+Drumduino has adjustable sensitivity and delay settings that let the kit achieve optimal responsiveness on any surface, with any method of hitting its pads.
 There were both hardware and software parts to this project, with more emphasis on hardware in relation to producing an optimal sound and the authentic feeling of actually playing the drums.
 Sensitivity, rebound and types of material to be used in conjunction with Arduino's sensing pins were all factors that needed to be considered before any software implementation, or else the kit (even though not authentic in terms of size & orientation), would not "feel" real when you hit it with a drum stick.